-Change orders are only scary if you do not know how to handle them.
-Learn how three simple keys and best practices can help organizations navigate change orders to maintain power and make proactive decisions throughout the life of a project.
+Change orders can be uncomfortable, even intimidating, but three simple keys can help your organization navigate change orders to maintain power and make proactive decisions throughout the life of a project.

 As a client, you have the power to set the tone.
-At the beginning of a project, you should share your expectations with your contractor about how important early notification of changes is to the success of the project.
+At the beginning of a project, establish with your contractor the expectation that all changes be communicated as early as possible.

-Discussing changes early allows you time to be proactive and change direction if it is necessary.
-When changes are mentioned too late, organizations can be forced to make fast, reactive decisions equipped with little flexibility.
+Whether changes are initiated by the owner or the contractor, discussing them early allows time to be proactive and change direction if necessary.
+When changes are mentioned too late, organizations can be forced to make fast, reactive decisions with little flexibility.

-Mike Woods, CPG Group President, suggests clients and contractors diagnose the ripple effect of a change early in the process.
-Woods describes the ripple effect as the ability to assess everything impacted by a change, not just the change itself.
+Mike Woods, President of Haskell’s Consumer Packaged Goods (CPG) Group, suggests clients and contractors diagnose the ripple effect of a change early in the process.
+Woods describes the ripple effect as the ability to assess everything affected by a change, not just the change itself.

 Before making decisions, consider how a change will impact your overall project, schedule and budget.